Why is summer reading so important?

 Do I have to have a library card to participate?

 Kids and young adults: You do not have to have a library card to participate in Summer Reading, even if you’re just visiting for the summer.
 Adults do have to have a PWPLS library card to participate in Adult Summer Reading.

 Do I have to read anything in particular?

-Can my Mom/Dad/guardian pick up my prizes or get my stamps/punches for me?
+Can my Mom/Dad/guardian pick up my prizes or turn in my game card for me?

 Can library volunteers participate in summer reading?

-What happens if I lose my Passport or Punch Card?
+What happens if I lose my game card?

-Don’t worry—every time you come in for a stamp, a volunteer or staff member enters your accomplishments into our system.
-That way if you accidently lose your Passport or Punch card, we can get you a new one right where you left off.
-Be advised that we will not be tracking your reading log.
+Don’t worry – when you come in the first, fifth, or tenth time, a volunteer or staff member enters your accomplishments into our system.
+That way, if you accidentally lose your game card, we can get you a new one right where you left off.

 What happens if I’m going on vacation for the summer or moving away?